Ahmed al-Sharaa: Views on Syria

 In a November 2025 interview with The Washington Post, al-Sharaa said Syria is emerging from a long war and decades of dictatorship and is in a transitional phase.
-He compared the country's rebuilding to the long recovery after the U.S. Civil War.
+He compared the country's rebuilding to the long recovery after the American Civil War.
 He also said that some groups push their own interests and seek autonomy by claiming threats to their sect or creed, adding, "In Syria, we have been living in coexistence with different groups and different religious communities for 1,400 years.
 We're still here, and we still have that diversity."